catjsteam/catjsteam.github.io/docs/core/catjs_tool.md

   The application protocol [http | https]

   * **dependencies** Consider that changing this dependencies might cause malfunction of some of the modules.
 Adding your own dependencies are more than welcome
-  Array of the third-party libraries to be included in the project, in the order they are pushed.
+  Array of the third-party libraries to be included/excluded in the project, in the order they are pushed.
 The OOTB libraries in use as follows: ["underscore", "js.utils", "tmr", "jspath", "chai",  "cat"]
   * *[underscore](http://underscorejs.org/)* JavaScript helpers library
   * *[js.utils](https://github.com/lastboy/js.utils)* JavaScript Utilities
   * *[Test Model Reporter](https://github.com/lastboy/test-unit-reporter)* JavaScript model to JUnit XML reporter, the library is being used for modeling the monitoring data